aliabdullah-the-dev/Frontend-Clones/README.md

 # Frontend-Clones
-These are some Practice Clone Projects made with plain HTML, CSS &amp; JS.
+These are some Practice Clone Projects made with plain HTML & CSS.